After-School All-Stars: History

-Program Details
+Program details

 Introduction to the program

-Students who want to be a part of ASAS do not have to pay any fees.
-ASA focuses its effort on Title I schools.
+Students involved with ASAS do not have to pay any fees.
+ASAS focuses its effort on Title I schools.
 These are schools where "50% of students qualify for the Federal Free and Reduced Lunch Program".
-ASAS has about 367 chapters across the United States.
-Students never have to travel alone to a program and because programs are run as close to the schools as possible, otherwise transportation services are provided by ASAS.
+ASAS has 674 school sites, and summer camps, in 78 cities across the United States.

-Target Market
+Target demographic

 ASAS primarily serves children at the middle school level because it is usually the most neglected age group for after school programs.
-Most middle school students do not have the luxury of day care services or after school activities and are often left with few to none safe activities to engage in after school from 3pm-6pm.
+Most middle school students do not have the luxury of daycare services or after school activities and are often left with few to none safe activities to engage in after school from 3 pm-6pm.
 Several studies have shown that if students are left alone and on their own during these hours, they are more likely to experience an increase in delinquent behavior and become involved with substance use and high-risk sexual behavior.

-Demographics Served

-After School All Stars serves over 92,000 underprivileged children in America.

-Gender

-The comparison of male to female is: